adamallo/scripts_vcf/README.md

 # scripts_vcf
 Scripts to handle and filter VCF files (intended for personal use)

+#Dependencies

+- Platypus callable as *
+- javarkit's VcfMultiToOneAllele callable as vcfmulti2oneallele

 In order to make these scripts work you need to set the environment variables:
     - SCRIPTSVCF_DIR to indicate the directory where they are located
     - GNOMAD to indicate the tabix VCF file of gnomAD